-- Enhanced annual leave entitlement and a range of special paid and unpaid leave

-- Flexible working options

-- o Enhanced Maternity, Paternity, Adoption and Shared Parental Leave provision

-- Childcare Vouchers (for existing members)

-- o Ride to Work Scheme

-- Ethical financial services through a credit union membership including loans, savings and mortgages.

-- Season ticket loans

-- o Car benefit scheme salary sacrifice car lease scheme

-- Local Government Pension Scheme

-Scottish Teachers' Superannuation Scheme New Benefits Platform - VIVUP The Annual Report on Health and Safety Performance was reported to the Finance and Resources Committee reflecting the Council health and safety performance and adherence to Scottis Scotland and National Health Service infection control, standard during the COVID 19 pandemic. tbc Quarterly dashboard reporting on Health and Safety is reported to the H&S Group for scrutiny and challenge.
-This is reported annually to the Finance and Resources Committee.
-A range of colleague wellbeing resources and support h Government, Health Protection Principle 5 - Improvement plan To review, design and implement an officer governance structure for the Council aligned to the Council Business Plan.
-Develop a detailed programme of activity and associated timescales to allocate 1% of externally provided funding by means of Participatory Budgeting.
-Service Director, Legal and Assurance Service Director, Finance and Procurement
+- Enhanced annual leave entitlement and a range of special paid and unpaid leave - Flexible working options - Enhanced Maternity, Paternity, Adoption and Shared Parental Leave provision - Childcare Vouchers (for existing members) - Ride to Work Scheme - Ethical financial services through a credit union membership including loans, savings and mortgages. - Season ticket loans - Car benefit scheme salary sacrifice car lease scheme - Local Government Pension Scheme - Scottish Teachers' Superannuation Scheme - New Benefits Platform VIVUP - The Annual Report on Health and Safety Performance was reported to the Finance and Resources Committee reflecting the Council health and safety performance and adherence to Scottish Government, Health Protection Scotland and National Health Service infection control, standard during the COVID 19 pandemic. - Quarterly dashboard reporting on Health and Safety is reported to the H&S Group for scrutiny and challenge.
+This is reported annually to the Finance and Resources Committee. - In August 2022, an internal audit of employee wellbeing was performed, with reasonable assurance provided on the design of controls.
+A number of recommendations to enhance the approach including employee communications, and ensuring adequate time and capacity for employees to focus on wellbeing are being taken forward.